For those of you who are not familiar with Satin Silkie Chicken at all, you are in the right coop.

 What is a Satin Chicken?

-Satins birds are originally a silkie cross (usually bantam Cochin/Pekin) and then bred back to the silkie standard minus the feather type.
+Satin birds are originally silkie crosses (usually bantam Cochin/Pekin) and then bred back to the silkie standard minus the feather type.
 Most long-time breeders hope to make it a recognized breed one day.

-The Satin Silkie flaunts soft feathers alongside pom pom-like puffs, creating a visually gorgeous and distinctive plumage.
-Their fuzzy-looking, smooth feathers and their feathering texture make them more beautiful than most other chickens.
+The Satin Silkie flaunts soft feathers alongside pom pom-like puffs, creating a gorgeous, distinctive plumage.
+Their fuzzy-looking, smooth feathers, and feathering texture make them more beautiful than most chickens.

-Consider these chickens for your backyard will be a great choice, and you will not be upset about this.
-Now if you already have a Satin Chicken or are thinking about having one, this comprehensive guide is important for you.
+Consider these chickens for your backyard, which will be a great choice, and you will not be upset about this.
+Now, if you already have a Satin Chicken or are considering having one, this comprehensive guide is important.

 In this guide, you will learn about their Origin, Characteristics, Physical Appearance, How to Care for them, and more: